 Myopia, or nearsightedness, is a very common refractive error of the eye and causes distant objects to be blurry and close objects to be clear.
 Myopia usually begins in childhood and tends to worsen with age.
 A myopic eye is elongated, causing light to focus in front of the retina, leading to blurry distance vision.

-See this graphic courtesy of mymyopia.com:
+See this information courtesy of mymyopia.com

 The Myopia Epidemic